-Your cost sharing for Medicare oxygen equipment

-you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints) . coverage is 0% coinsurance for Medicare-covered items that cost less than or equal to \$99 and you pay 20% coinsurance for oxygen equipment that costs more than \$99.
+Your cost sharing for Medicare oxygen equipment you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
+(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).

+coverage is 0% coinsurance for Medicare-covered items that cost less than or equal to \$99 and you pay 20% coinsurance for oxygen equipment that costs more than \$99.
 Your cost sharing will not change after being enrolled for 36 months.

-If prior to enrolling in Astiva Health Savings (HMO), you made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Astiva Health Savings (HMO) is 0% coinsurance for oxygen equipment that costs equal to or less than \$99 and you pay 20% coinsurance for oxygen equipment that costs more than \$99 Emergency care Emergency care refers to services that are: \$75 copay for Medicare- covered emergency care.
-Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+If prior to enrolling in Astiva Health Savings (HMO), you made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Astiva Health Savings (HMO) is 0% coinsurance for oxygen equipment that costs equal to or less than \$99 and you pay 20% coinsurance for oxygen equipment that costs more than \$99

+Emergency care

+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

 Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.

+Emergency Care-Worldwide Coverage\

+We reimburse up to \$50,000 per year, after a \$75 copayment, for emergency and urgent care received outside the United States and its

+\$75 copay for Medicare covered emergency care.

-This copayment does not apply if you are admitted to the hospital as an inpatient or under observation within 48 hours for the same condition.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency Emergency Care- Worldwide Coverage We reimburse up to \$50,000 per year, after a \$75 copayment, for emergency and urgent care received outside the United States and its condition is stabilized, you must return to a network hospital so your care will continue to be covered OR you must receive inpatient territories.
+This copayment is waived if you are admitted to the hospital as inpatient or underobservation within 48 hours for the same condition.

+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your territories.
 This copayment is waived if you are admitted to the hospital as an inpatient or under observation within 48 hours for the same condition.
 Services are covered worldwide under the same conditions of medical necessity and appropriateness that would have applied if the same services were provided within the United States and its territories.

 If you have an emergency outside of the U.S. and its territories, you will be responsible for paying the services rendered upfront.
-You must submit a discharge summary or equivalent medical documentation and proof of payment in English and U.S. dollars for reimbursement to Astiva Health.We will review the documentation for medical necessity and appropriateness before reimbursement is made.
+You must submit a discharge summary or equivalent medical documentation and proof of payment in English and U.S. dollars for reimbursement to Astiva Health.
+We will review the documentation for medical necessity and appropriateness before reimbursement is made.
 We may not reimburse you for all out- of- pocket expenses.